AkshayaKaushik/CloneXY/README.md

 # CloneXY
-This Repository contains detailed clone of Amazon.
+This Repository contains clone of Amazon.